itechodev/itechopdf/readme.md

-# wkpdftoxcorelib
+# wwkhtmltoxcorelib
-wkpdftoxcorelib is a dotnet corelibrary around the wkhtmltopdf utility to produce PDF files from HTML.
-You can create multiple pages, cover pages and configurablbe header and footers.
+wwkhtmltoxcorelib  is a dotnet corelibrary around the wkhtmltopdf utility to produce PDF files from HTML.
+You can create multiple pages, cover pages and configurable header and footers.

 ## Installation
 Package available on nuget.
 ```
-dotnet add package wkpdftoxcorelib
+dotnet add package wwkhtmltoxcorelib
 ```
 ```
-PM> Install-Package wkpdftoxcorelib
+PM> Install-Package wwkhtmltoxcorelib
 ```

 ## Example